Mama Mantra: The Raccoon Stage

 Posted January 18, 2017 by Prairie Wife - 6 comments

-This time thought I’m using it to help explain a stage, The Raccoon Stage.
+This time though I’m using it to help explain a stage, The Raccoon Stage.

 You know, that stage where your child is into everything, just like a Raccoon.

-Take a minute to pee (because you haven’t gone to the bathroom in five hours) and they get a loaf of bread off the counter, and open it under the table and it all “accidently falls out.”
-Sorry about Cowboy C’s less than flattering pose BTW…
+Take a minute to pee (because you haven’t gone to the bathroom in five hours), and they get a loaf of bread off the counter and open it under the table and it all “accidentally falls out.”

-There are certain things you must do to keep your kiddos safe during this stage like put child safety locks on cupboards and keep money and other chokeables out of reach.
-Then there are times when you realize that with five kids you can throw away all the super balls, Barbie shoes, and little tiny toys in the world and they can still find one stuck in a heater vent.
+There are certain things you must do to keep your kiddos safe during this stage, like putting child safety locks on cupboards and keeping money and other chokeables out of reach.
+Then there are times when you realize that with five kids, you can throw away all the super balls, Barbie shoes, and little tiny toys in the world, and they can still find one stuck in a heater vent.

 Or, you walk around the corner and find out your little Raccoon has learned how to open the pantry door and help herself to a snack.

-The truth about The Raccoon Stage is you just have to work through it and hope it is over quickly.
+The truth about The Raccoon Stage is you have to work through it and hope it is over quickly.
 I’ve scolded and disciplined LittleMissH, made her clean up her messes, and tried to limit her ability to do damage to herself and my home.
 LittleMissH’s raccoon stage has lasted abnormally long and been particularly destructive.
-She’s so dang quiet is the problem!
-She “painted” her fingernails and legs and re painted her toes while sitting amidst the whole family as we watched TV.
+She’s so dang quiet, is the problem!
+She “painted” her fingernails and legs and re-painted her toes while sitting amidst the whole family as we watched TV.

-The worst so far was when she opened a brand new jar of honey, twisted off the lid, removed the glued on safety seal, and dumped it out on the floor…and proceeded to ice-skate in it.
+The worst so far was when she opened a brand new jar of honey, twisted off the lid, removed the glued-on safety seal, dumped it out on the floor…and proceeded to ice-skate in it.